Moffein/RiskyMod/Wiki/Enemies/Enemies.md

 ## General

-- **(RiskyTweaks)** Enemy fall damage increased 50% and can now die from falls.
+- **(RiskyTweaks)** Enemy fall damage increased 100% and can now die from falls.
 - **(RiskyTweaks)** AI now always knows where the player is so that they get stuck less.
 - **(RiskyTweaks)** Removed passive HP regen from all enemies.
 	- Active HP regen skills unaffected. (ex.
 Mushrum healing, Mending Elites)
 - Most explosive/AoE attacks now use SweetSpot falloff instead of Linear falloff.
 	- Linear falloff scales damage from 100% to 0% based on how far away you are from the center of the blast.
 	- Sweetspot deals 100% damage in the inner half of the radius, 25% damage in the outer half.
+(In this mod, Sweetspot is increased to 50% min damage on some enemies)

 ## Expanded AI blacklist